onflow/flow-cli/docs/account-add-contract.md

 used to execute the command.
 This flag overrides any host defined by the `--network` flag.

+### Network Key

+- Flag: `--network-key`
+- Valid inputs: A valid network public key of the host in hex string format

+Specify the network public key of the Access API that will be used to create a secure GRPC client when executing the command.

 ### Network

 - Flag: `--network`